Evernight19/CaseStudy1/README.md

 The Internet enables researchers to process massive datasets in genomics, astrophysics, etc...
 Cloud computing and distributed networks allow computational power that was previously thought of as impossible.
 In addition, the rise of "Citizen Science" - non-experts contributing data through online platforms - has increased the scope of research.
 In addition, the Internet also allows for accelerated peer review and feedback, which allows for scientists and others to refine their work more quickly.
 <br>
 <br>
 While the Internet has democratized science, it also offers many challenges, such as: information overload, data privacy concerns and misinformation, to name but a few.
+Net neutrality promotes the equal treatment of all Internet users.
+One of the biggest debates is "should Internet Service Providers have the power to prioritize certain content over others, thereby limiting access to information".
 Even so, current innovations promise to continue enhancing scientific progress.
-COST
 <br>
 <br>